TurkeyMcMac/area_containers/README.md

 [Mesecons][2] and/or [Digilines][3].
 Items can pass in and out through tubes from the [Pipeworks][4] mod.

+## Locking

+Area containers can be locked.
+To do so, first craft a lock.
+Then punch a container with the lock (you must be either the one who built the container or one able to bypass protection.)

+To let other people in, first craft a blank key.
+Then punch your container with the key, binding the key to the container.
+Other people can enter the container while holding the key.
+The container contents themselves are not protected in any way.

+You can unlock your container by punching it with your bare hand.
+You must remove the lock before breaking the container.
+If you reinstall the lock, no prior keys will work.

 ## Caveats

 - While a container is not diggable until you empty it of nodes and objects,